DRA3V50/CyberVector/README.md

 <!-- CVX-REPORT-END -->

 ---

-# 🔬 Research Focus
+# 🔎 Threat Investigation Division

-CyberVector investigates several critical areas of host-level security:
+CyberVector investigates several critical areas of host-level security within Linux environments:

 • authentication attack resilience
 • privilege escalation exposure analysis
 • persistence mechanism detection
 • lateral movement surface modeling
-• containment response validation
+• defensive containment validation

-The objective is to understand how compromise events propagate within Linux environments and how defensive controls can effectively contain those exposures.
+The objective is to understand how compromise conditions propagate within Linux systems and how defensive controls can interrupt that progression.

 ---

-# ⚠ Research Notice
+# ⚖ Operational Directive

-CyberVector is a **defensive cybersecurity research initiative** designed for experimentation and security control validation within controlled environments.
+CyberVector is a **defensive cybersecurity research initiative** designed for experimentation and security control validation within controlled laboratory environments.

+All simulations and telemetry analysis documented in this repository are conducted strictly for defensive research and system hardening evaluation.

 All simulations documented in this repository are conducted within isolated laboratory systems for the purpose of improving host security posture, evaluating defensive techniques, and strengthening incident response readiness.